-- 4.2 The capital programme incorporates the delivery of two significant estates capital schemes.
-These comprise a Estates North Resilience/Flood Management scheme at the Penrith HQ site including the delivery of a Strategic Co-ordination Centre, planned for delivery by 2018/19 and a longer term scheme Estates West scheme to manage estates resilience issues within the west of the county.
+4.2 The capital programme incorporates the delivery of two significant estates capital schemes.
+These comprise an Estates North Resilience/Flood Management scheme at the Penrith HQ site, and a longer term scheme Estates West scheme to manage estates resilience issues within the west of the county.
 Both schemes are reliant on achieving capital receipts from the disposal of vacated sites.
 Within the current market this will entail some risk that income is either delayed or less than the amount assumed the within the budget.
-The North Resilience Scheme funding is dependent only on small levels of capital receipt income but the funding envelope for this scheme will be challenging and there will be financial and reputational risks inherent in delivering to time and budget.
-These may be more challenging as key stages of the project will require partnership sign off.
-The risks to this project will be maintained within the estates risk register and will be subject to regular review. - 4.3 The capital programme 2016/17 and 2017/18 includes £9m in ICT capital schemes.
+All large capital schemes incorporate risks inherent in delivering to time and budget.
+The estates team are however highly experienced in the delivery of these type of schemes and have a strong track record of delivering projects within budget.
+Risks are captured within the estates risk register and are subject to regular review.

+4.3 The capital programme to 2021 includes a significant number ICT capital schemes including the implementation of the Emergency Services Communications Network.
 The experience of past financial years is that ICT capital schemes can experience slippage against the budget.
 The reasons for the slippage is varied and includes national schemes that have not progressed, local schemes that have been subject to changes in decision making and issues around capacity to deliver within the team.
-Whilst slippage in capital schemes does not create a financial pressure the consequent level of reserves can be subject to challenge in the context of budget cuts.
+Whilst slippage in capital schemes does not create a financial pressure, the consequent level of reserves can be subject to challenge in the context of budget cuts.
 There are also reputational implications for the quality of financial forecasting and management.
-To protect against these risks it will be important to understand the risks and issues inherent in the ICT programme and ensure that delivery is effectively supported. - 4.4 The capital programme is currently only sustainable on the basis of general capital reserves.
+To protect against these risks it will be important to understand the risks and issues inherent in the ICT programme and ensure that delivery is effectively supported.

+4.4 The capital programme is currently only sustainable on the basis of general capital reserves.
 In addition, any significant level of capital investment is reliant on one off revenue contributions and capital receipts.
 The programme is however forecast over 10 years to ensure advanced financial planning can be managed and peaks in expenditure are identified at an early stage.
 The revenue budget implications of the programme have been built into the medium term forecast.